VantorreWannes/small/README.md

 # small
 File format for storing lots of data in a super small format.
-May be slow to read and write.
+Slow to read and write.

 ## .sml type layout
 ```